gesellc/flashmob/teamroom.md

 - I'm now on master branch, therefore lets try to push this change via GUI to master branch!
    - That just worked fine!
 No pwd or user name request
 - Well, lets try this via git bash!
+   - Not working well so far.
+I'm asked for user name and pwd again.
+More details see "Miro"
+- Try help from stackOverflow regarding credential:
+    - in git bash type: "git config --global credential.helper wincred"
+    - Time to push again, this should ask once more for credential